BIT-Studio-4/GTS/README.md

 4. Once the Unity project is open, you can find all the assets used in the file explorer
 ![image](https://github.com/otherotherjosh/GTS/assets/127159745/5e12af4d-8ab0-4416-8da8-98fbf6561ac3) (placeholder image until actual starting scene is made)

-6. Enjoy our game and please leave feedback through the [Feedback](#feedback) section below
+6. Enjoy our game and please leave feedback through the [Feedback](#feedback) section
-<br/><br/>

-# Feedback
-One of the most important parts of developing a game is getting feedback from exterior sources. <br/>
-If you have played our game and want to let us know how it went, please fill in this `[form](link to google form)`
 <br/><br/>

 # API